MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the first non-null element.
+A const_reference to the first non-null element.

 ## <a name="length"></a> basic_string_view::length